shonn2nd/themetalab/content/authors/admin/_index.md

     url: ''

 # Short bio (displayed in user profile at end of posts)
-bio: My research interest is to study work motivation using quantitative research methods.
+bio: I specialize in developing and applying advanced organizational research methods, particularly focusing on the statistical and practical challenges of complex survey data analysis.

 interests:
-  - organizational psychology
+  - organizational research methods
-  - quantitative psychology

 education:
   courses: